Bohemian Writers Club

 Submarine life is a strange life, for strange people.
 It’s not for everyone.
 Those people say it’s like prison but with less windows.
 Some submariners feel like they’re in Hell.
 Maybe we all died and went there.
 Most people don’t know that when a person dies, they lose control of their bowels.
 That would make sense, that we all died and ended up here in the shit.
 Sometimes deployment drags on forever, and it feels like we’re trying to turn a wheel that’s off its latch, getting nowhere.

 Whenever a SEAL team comes on board, we play a trick on them.
 There is a big lead door that separates the submarine forward and aft.
 The engineroom is in the aft part of the boat, with the reactor and engines and turbines and such.
 In the case of a major steam line rupture, flooding, or nuclear meltdown-type situation, the sailors up forward can shut that hatch and isolate the aft compartment until the casualty is over, or everyone aft is dead and the rest of us need to get in there.
 The way to shut that door is through a giant wheel.
 You have to spin it.
 The door is so heavy, you’re not getting it open or closed without that wheel.
 The wheel can be latched or unlatched, which is to say you can make sure that door moves or never budges.
-When a SEAL team comes on board, we would have a junior sailor take them on a tour of boat.
-As the tour nears our favorite door, that sailor will explain the door, and how important it is.
+When a SEAL team comes on board, we would have Ryan take them on a tour of the boat.
+As the tour nears our favorite door, Ryan will explain the door, and how important it is.
 At that exact moment, hell will break loose onboard.
 Every alarm in Control will be tripped, and the Officer of the Deck will make announcements that sound as if everyone is about to die.
-The junior sailor will start to run away, stop, and yell at the newly onboard team: “CLOSE THAT DOOR.”
+Ryan will start to run away, stop, and yell at the newly onboard team: “CLOSE THAT DOOR.”
 He will not have told them about the latch.
 That SEAL team will, convinced their lives depend on that door being closed, try and shut it with the wheel, which will do nothing.
 Sailors fully decked out in Fire Suits, Steam Suits, whatever they can get their hands on, will run by with hoses and light torches, and scream at the SEAL team to get that door shut, which of course is impossible off the latch.
 The lights in that compartment area will be turned off, making the latch impossible to find.
 The Officer of the Deck will order hard angles upwards or downwards, which will make the SEALs fall and trip over each other and crash into the walls in pitch black.
 After we ensure every one of the SEALs thinks they are going to die, we secure the prank, and make fun of them endlessly.
-That’s just real boat Thunder Buffalo shit.
+That’s just fast boat real boat thunder buffalo shit.

 Scroll to Top